This post may contain affiliate links. Please see my disclosure policy for details.

 A Ramen and doughnut shop isn’t the most likely of combinations but somehow at MOD, it works.

-Located in Leoandrow 8, the friendly staff serve up a mean choice of tasty home made Ramen dishes, even vegan!
+Located in Leoandrow 8, the friendly staff serves up a mean choice of tasty homemade Ramen dishes, even vegan!

-Don’t skip it, stay a while and enjoy it!
+Don’t skip travelling to Warsaw, stay awhile and enjoy it!